RNH2e/ClonedProjects/README.md

-When I first started playing Unity, I learned the general mechanics by cloning the hit games of the period in order to improve myself.
+When I first started programming in Unity, I copied the hit games of the period and learned their general mechanics in order to improve myself.

 ***CUBE SURFER***